diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 {% endhighlight %}
 <!-- prettier-ignore-end -->

 I wrote a patch to add a new Keystone endpoint hanging off of the same prefix as the rest of the federation endpoints.
 It is responsible for redirecting to the callback URL and setting the pre-selected identity provider parameters such as "iss".
-This is possible because the discover endpoint will receive the `target_link_uri` parameter, which will be a Keystone OpenID URI, and will therefore contain the name of the Keystone identity provider in the path.
+This is possible because the discover endpoint will receive the `target_link_uri` parameter, which will be a Keystone OpenID URI, which helpfully contains the name of the Keystone identity provider in the path.
 So we can be a bit tricky and use this to look up the value for "iss".
 With this in-place in Keystone, `mod_auth_openidc` can use OP discovery and the user no longer sees that awkward extra page in the flow.

 ### Limited OIDC support for rich claims